 The Attitude and Determination Control System is responsible for determining the attitude of the satellite while it is in orbit using sensors and controlling the attitude to achieve the desired orientation using actuators.
 AcubeSAT uses several sensors and actuators to orientate itself in a way which enables the patch antenna to transmit the images from the scientific payload back to Earth.

-Downlinking the scientific data in the form of images while also transmitting the status of the satellite and receiving commands from the ground is the main goal of the Communications team.
-To achieve this, the team has two different antennas: one patch antenna in order to downlink the images and one deployable antenna, based on UPSat’s design, for Telemetry and Telecommand.
+Downlinking the scientific data in the form of images while also transmitting the status of the satellite and receiving commands from the ground is the main goal of the Communications Subsystem.
+To achieve this, the subsystem has two different antennas: one patch antenna, operating in S-band, in order to downlink the images and one deployable turnstile antenna, based on UPSat’s design, for Telemetry and Telecommand.
 To maximise the communications window, the ground station which is constructed within AUTh grounds is part of the SATNOGS network, enabling access to several other ground stations all over the globe.

 The Electrical Power Subsystem is tasked with generating power and distributing it to every single subsystem of the satellite.
 The first step begins with harvesting power from the sun via the solar panels which are placed on the exterior sides of the satellite.
 The energy is then conditioned and stored in the batteries of the satellite, which have enough capacity to keep the satellite running at all times.
 The power is then delivered to the rest of the subsystems, with many protection circuits and failsafes ensuring that no components will be harmed in the process.